wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ui.md

 Uses yUI features to add 140+ custom icons and advanced sorting logic to improve inventory management.
 Make sure `bSortingIcons = 1` is enabled in [yUI.ini](#yui---user-ynterface) (it should be if following the guide).
-The colorful icons are recommended, they look really good in-game.
+The colorful icons are recommended and look great in-game.

 #### Installation: